 INDIVIDUAL BOARDS USE EBAS FOR DIFFERENT PURPOSES.

 In general, the EBAS exam is used to assess a person’s fitness to practice.
 In the majority of cases, said Kjeldgaard, people are asked to take the test after receiving remedial education, sometimes as a kind of final exam before being allowed to return after a suspension or revocation.
 In these cases, the test helps assess what the person has learned.

-But there are times when boards use the test in place of remedial education, said Stephen Schenthal, MD, PBI’s founder and CEO.
+But there are times when boards use the test in place of remedial education, said Stephen Schenthal, MD, PBI’s founder.
 He thinks that’s misguided.
 “Someone who has committed an ethics violation has already failed the test.
 A well-written essay cannot undo that fact,” he said.